-> The best mentorship often involves setting an example for others in positivity and professionalism, according to Georgia Vest, DPN, RN, senior dean of nursing at Rasmussen College.
+The best mentorship often involves setting an example for others in positivity and professionalism, according to Georgia Vest, DPN, RN, senior dean of nursing at Rasmussen University.

-> Whether you are more inclined to a formal or informal sort of mentoring, having a passion for mentoring and developing others will surely help you in a healthcare administration career.
+Whether you are more inclined to a formal or informal sort of mentoring, having a passion for mentoring and developing others will surely help you in a healthcare administration career.

 Healthcare administrators need sharp problem-solving skills as emergency situations are bound to arise, whether it’s a medical crisis, clinical issue or an administrative conflict.
 These situations demand creative solutions, positive thinking and the confidence to act quickly.

 The best administrators are able to sense when something is likely to go wrong or already amiss before a crisis even occurs.
 This prepares them to start brainstorming solutions sooner and minimizing damage.

 Unlike the universal “soft” skills that are typically learned through life experiences, technical skills often require formal training or education to learn and perfect.
 Let’s take a look at what technical abilities top the list for healthcare administrators.

 While a clinic or hospital might not be the first thing that comes to mind when someone talks about a business, make no mistake—healthcare administrators need a strong understanding of business principles to be effective.
 These professionals are often responsible for ensuring the organization meets its financial and productivity goals in order to keep it competitive in the growing healthcare market.
 This requires strategic planning, business knowledge and management acumen.